Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 4. Cleaning up the WinSxS folder

    The WinSxS is a crucial folder : it is the Windows component store.
 Sometimes this folder can grow very large and some might want to delete it - but this is highly advised against, since this may render your Windows installation entirely unusable.
-But while it is not removable, you can still reduce its size using a simple command (requires administrator permission):
+But while it is not deletable, you can still reduce its size using a simple command (requires administrator permission):

    `dism /online /cleanup-image /startcomponentcleanup /resetbase`